 Another interesting use of the data is using spot counts as a predictor of scoring.
 Logic would say that the operators that are heard the most by the skimmers might be the high scorers.
 For this contest this approach works best for the CW Only category.
-The following chart compares the total number of skimmer spots versus score for the Top 10 stations in the CW-Only High-Power category in the US and DX.
+The following chart compares the total number of skimmer spots versus score for the Top 10 stations in the CW-Only High-Power The top four scoring stations also were the top four in number of skimmer spots.
+But, there are also several negative correlated data points in the DX results as well.
+So, in the end I just have to leave this investigation in the "Well that's interesting but it really does not tell us anything." category.